 - time needed - 1hr to 2hr.

-Gigrin Farm is a working farm and is located near Rhayader.
+Gigrin Red Kite Feeding Centre is a working farm and is located near Rhayader.
 It is breath-taking to see the many (often hundreds) of red kites sweeping by to get food.
 Please check their website for timing as they alter between summer and winter time.
 The site also includes many hides and farm trails.

 Group visit information: